 Benefits of Thermal Imaging

-- Capable of scanning broad areas through aircrafts.
+- Capable of scanning broad areas through aircraft.

-- Can be used as guidance systems to avoid collision at sea.
+- Can be used as a guidance system to avoid collision at sea.

-- Helps identify, locate & target the enemy forces.
+- Helps identify, locate & target enemy forces.

 THERMAL IMAGER APPLICATIONS IN MILITARY